Q: What is Amazon EMR?

 Q: What OS versions are supported with Amazon EMR?

 Amazon EMR creates cluster instances using an Amazon Linux Amazon Machine Image (AMI) that is optimized for Amazon EMR.
 The AMI contains the Amazon Linux operating system, other software, and configurations required for each instance to host your cluster applications.
+The end-of-life for Amazon Linux AMI is on December 31, 2020.
+EMR AMIs are based on Amazon Linux 2 starting with 5.30.0 and 6.0.0.
 As an alternative, you can specify a custom AMI that you create based on the Amazon Linux AMI.
 This allows you to perform sophisticated pre-configuration for virtually any application.
 For more information, see Using a Custom AMI.